makerdao/dockerized-auction-keeper/README.md

 `./start-keeper.sh flop | tee -a -i auction-keeper-flop.log`

 ### Shutdown
-This will gracefully stop keeper and will exit DAI / collateral from Vat contract to keeper operating address
+This will gracefully stop keeper and will exit DAI / collateral from Vat contract to keeper operating address.
+The shutdown command should be issued from the same directory as the run command but in another console instance.

 flip-eth-a keeper
 `./stop-keeper.sh flip-eth-a`